Find Insurance Providers for Your Townhouse

 What kind you need: If you rent your town house

 People who rent their town houses should get renters insurance.
 A renters insurance policy complements your landlord's insurance policy by providing coverage for your personal property, like furniture, clothing and electronics — it also includes liability coverage.
 The structure of your home, both inside and out, is covered by your landlord's insurance.
-A typical renters insurance policy costs only a few dollars a month: We found that the average renters insurance policy in the U.S. only costs $19 per month but can pay out thousands of dollars if you ever need to make a claim.
+The average renters insurance policy in the U.S. only costs $19 per month but can pay out thousands of dollars if you ever need to make a claim.

 What kind you need: If your property is in a condo association